The Uniquely Scottish Charm of Edinburgh's Festivals

 Edinburgh is an outdoor museum of scientific thought.
 But its claim to the science crown is also in the present day through such developments as the first cloned animal, Dolly the Sheep, visible in the National Museum or the work of Professor Higgs of Higgs Boson fame at the University of Edinburgh.
 So the city was an obvious choice to host the world’s first science festival and in choosing the world’s first woman in space, Valentina Teresckova, to open the Edinburgh Science Festival in 1989, it was identifying the very values that were key to the other Festivals in the city - innovative thinking and an international outlook.

 One of the great scientific developments of the last century was the moving image.
-During the first half of the twentieth century, cinema came to form a significant presence in the life of most people and the first moving picture was shown in Scotland on 13 April 1896, in the Empire Palace Theatre, Edinburgh [now the Festival Theatre].
+During the first half of the twentieth century, cinema came to form a significant presence in the life of most people and the first moving picture in Scotland was shown on 13 April 1896, in the Empire Palace Theatre, Edinburgh [now the Festival Theatre].
 In those early days the principal source of systematic serious film-going was the film society movement and the Edinburgh Film Guild was at the forefront having started screening films in 1930.
-The Guild expanded on the work of the London Film Society, after it disbanded in 1939, and strove to engage with the widest variety of film from different cultures and genres, with this ethos leading them to establish in 1947 the UK’s first international film festival – the Edinburgh International Festival of Documentary Films.
+The Guild expanded on the work of the London Film Society, after it disbanded in 1939, and strove to engage with the widest variety of film from different cultures and genres, with this ethos leading them to establish in 1947 the UK’s first international film festival – the Edinburgh International Festival of Documentary Films, which became the Edinburgh International Film Festival.

 The first statement about films at the festival was made appropriately by the Scots film-maker John Grierson, arguably the founder of documentary, who was then Director of Mass Communications at UNESCO in Paris.
 His appearance was no doubt due to the fact that the Guild’s secretary – Forsyth Hardy – had edited the seminal book ‘Grierson on Documentary’ in 1946.
 Remarking on the daring gesture of establishing the festival, Grierson said he found it appropriate and natural that the interest in social realism on the screen should develop from the land that had produced Robert Burns.
 From this start that saw 75 films presented from 18 countries – with the honour of first film shown going to Humphrey Jennings' The Cumberland Story - the foundations were laid for what is today the world’s longest continually running film festival.